ldijkman/WT32-ETH01-LAN-8720-RJ45-/README.md

 leftbottom----grey-----RX0

-- Connect Gpio0 to Gpio0
+- Connect programmer Gpio0 to WT32-ETH01 Gpio0
-- powerup with switch to program == programming mode
+- powerup with switch to PROG program == programming mode
-- powerup with switch to monitor == run / monitor mode
+- powerup with switch to UART monitor == run / monitor mode

 --------------------